ziapeltagames/one-eyed-willy/prison-of-pop-culture-peril.md

 ## One-Eyed Willy The Lich

 One-Eyed Willy is modeled off of Acererak from Tomb of Horrors.
 It is hard to hit unless the weapons used are coated in ectoplasm or the characters are ghost like.
-It's a flying green lich skull.
+It's a flying green pirate lich skull.

+Ectoplasm coated weapons grant a +6 to hit Willy.
+Ghost like characters, those that have gone through Willy's demon mouth in the main hall, get the same bonus (the bonuses do not stack).

 * Init: +2
-* Draining Touch: +8 (3d6 Strength / Agility / Stamina)
+* Draining Touch: +8 (3d6 damage to either Strength / Agility / Stamina)
-* Horrifying: Will DC 15 or attack -4, want to run away
+* Horrifying: Will DC 15 or attack -4, feel tremendous dread
 * Eye Blast: +0 or sucked into eye, fort save to avoid
-* AC: 12
+* AC: 20
 * HD: 3d12
 * HP: 22
 * Spd: 25
 * Fort: +2
 * Ref: +4
 * Will: +6

+Each round, Willy can do Draining Touch and Eye Blast.
+If Eye Blast is successful, not only is the target gone for good, but Willy heals d6 hp of damage.
+Let the player choose which attributes draining touch affects.
+They can divide up the damage.

 # Locations